Six ways to make the most of your Southwest points

 - Los Angeles

-So whenever you see a deal from any of these cities to Europe, Asia or South America, there is a good chance you can get there for less on a Southwest flight to catch your international plane.
+So whenever you see a deal from any of these cities to Europe, Asia or South America, there is a good chance you can inexpensively jump on a Southwest flight to catch your international plane.

-If you’re traveling with an infant less than 2 years old, you’ll find that Southwest has a very generous policy.
+If you’re traveling with an infant less than two years old, you’ll find that Southwest has a very generous policy.
 On all domestic flights, you can bring one lap infant along for free with each adult (12+ years old).
 Because Southwest doesn’t have assigned seats, you’ve also got a much better chance of having an empty seat next to you to use for the baby.

 Even on Southwest’s international flights, you can bring along a lap infant for only the cost of the taxes and fees for the international segment.
 That’s typically a solid deal considering that many airlines charge at least 10% of the adult fare, even on award flights.
 You will need to prove your child’s age so be sure to bring some sort of identification like a birth certificate or passport.